d-michail/python-jgrapht/docs/install.rst

 Installation on the user directory is also possible::

-  $ pip install --user jgrapht
+  $ pip install --user python-jgrapht